muichc/Pokedex/README.md

 # Pokedex
 This is a simple pokedex I designed where users can use to find information about a pokemon quickly.
-T

 ### Screenshots
 ![landing-page](./landing_page_ss.png)